-If a child continues to make little or no progress over a sustained period or where they continue to work at levels substantially below age expected despite SEN Support, the school will involve specialists including those from outside agencies.
+If a child continues to make little or no progress over a sustained period or where they continue to work at levels substantially below age expected despite SEND Support, the school will involve specialists including those from outside agencies.
 The views of parents/carers and the child are considered at all levels of intervention.

-3. Education, Health and Care Plan
+Education, Health and Care Plan

-Pupils who need more specialist provision and whose needs cannot be wholly met at SEN Support level will be the subject of Statutory Assessment.
-This is completed by the SENCO who obtains the views and information about the child from all other professionals involved in their education, health and/or care.
+Pupils who need more specialist provision and whose needs cannot be wholly met at SEND Support level will be the subject of Statutory Assessment.
+This is completed by the SENDCO who obtains the views and information about the child from all other professionals involved in their education, health and/or care.
 Parents/Carers views and those of the child are obtained and will be considered in order for a recommendation for an EHCP to be made to the Local Authority.
 The LA then consider the application and issue an EHCP as appropriate.
+There is a statutory requirement to review an EHCP annually.
+This review meeting is held at the school with parent, child and all professionals involved invited to attend.
+In addition, pupils with an EHCP are subject to the Assess-Plan-Do-Review Cycle.